 There are 18 tented rooms set at intervals in the woods behind the beach; all are connected by sandy pathways lined by the lush jungle.
 Rooms on the hillside have a broader view and get a cooling breeze - there’s a sense of being in a jungle treehouse here - whereas the beachfront rooms are within a stone’s throw of the water.

 Standard rooms have a wooden extended terrace ensuring privacy with sun chairs and steps leading up to the zippable, lockable canvas door.
 Inside is a wide double bed (or twin beds if you prefer) enveloped in a mosquito net, with a small electric fan on the inside.
-Alongside is a small sofa and table, a minibar (rare in Zanzibar), a simple wardrobe and a safe-box, to which only you have the key (don’t lose it!).
+Alongside is a small sofa, table, and a simple wardrobe.
 Behind is a small bathroom with a sun-warmed shower and a nice supply of excellent organic shampoos and gels.
 Fluffy towels and light kimonos are provided.
 A thatched roof covers the whole room, while the floor is made from wooden slats.

 There are 2 Suites - one by the beach, the other a minute's walk away in the jungle - these are larger with a thatched 'chill-out area' and a small plunge pool.
 Best of all are the 4 Superior Suites.
 They're all right on the beachfront, with even larger decks, plunge pools and open-plan lounges.
 Interiors are what you might call shabby Afro-chic - simple but elegant, with furniture from Malawi and local pieces.
 Bathrooms in aqua and white have a double shower and basins.